automationbroker/apb/docs/developers.md

         value: '{{ mariadb_password }}'
 ```

-To define variables, use the `main.yml` file under the `defaults` folder to define/set other variables for your Bundle.
+To define variables, use the `main.yml` file under the `defaults` folder to define/set other variables for your APB.
 For example, below is the [defaults/main.yml](https://github.com/fusor/apb-examples/blob/master/etherpad-apb/roles/provision-etherpad-apb/defaults/main.yml) for the `etherpad-apb`:

 ```yaml
 playbook_debug: no